1B05H1N/readme-generator/README.md

-# Script to Generate README File
+# Generate README with OpenAI

-This script generates a comprehensive README file by analyzing a given code.
+This script uses OpenAI to generate a comprehensive README file by analyzing a given code.
 The README includes an overview section, installation instructions, usage instructions, additional notes or warnings, and a brief section on how to contribute to the script.

 ## Installation